Ear Piercing Myths Debunked: What Actually Affects Healing

 Myth: Lunar Phases Affect Piercing Healing

-The healing process of your piercings is primarily influenced by your individual body factors and the aftercare practices you follow.
+The healing process is primarily shaped by your individual body and the aftercare practices you follow.
+Professional piercers are clear that no astrological event, including the moon’s position, affects healing times.

 Myth: The Day of the Week Impacts Healing Time